1 Homeostasis

 Maintaining a stable internal environment requires the body to continuously monitor its internal conditions.
 While some physiological systems can operate within broad ranges, others, such as body temperature and blood pressure, are tightly controlled.
 The set point is the physiological value around which the normal range fluctuates.
 For example, the set point for typical human body temperature is approximately 37.0°C (98.6°F).
 Physiological parameters, such as body temperature and blood pressure, tend to fluctuate within a small range above and below that point.
 Receptors (sensors) detect changes from this setpoint and relay information to control (intergrating) centers located in the brain.
 These centers monitor the information and send instructions to effectors (targets), which implement responses to correct deviations, thereby maintaining homeostasis through negative feedback

 Negative feedback is a mechanism that reverses a deviation from the set point, and in turn, maintains body parameters within their normal range.
-The maintenance of homeostasis by negative feedback goes on throughout the body at all times and an understanding of negative feedback is thus fundamental to an understanding of human physiology.
+The maintenance of homeostasis by way of negative feedback mechanisms takes place in every body system meaning that having a grasp on how these mechanisms function is fundamental to understanding human physiology

 Negative Feedback